 RelianSys® Risk Management Software is a powerful tool for people who want a practical solution.
 It sweeps the barriers away so that you can manage risk properly across your organisation.
 It’s flexible and easy to use.
 It’s equally effective from the smallest to the largest organisation, and across the range of industry types.

 The first step is to involve the people who have an interest in the process, and therefore the risks, which are to be managed.
 Broad and inclusive communications will enable as much relevant information as possible to be gathered.
 This ensures the correct context, identification, prioritisation and analysis of risks.
-Buy-in at this stage is also important to ensure the involvement and commitment needed for the achievement of risk management outcomes.
+Buy-in at this stage is also important to ensure the involvement and commitment needed to achieve risk management outcomes.

-We develop our criteria for measuring risk in terms of how likely risks are to impact on our objectives, as well as the consequences if they do occur.
-This is commonly known as a risk matrix .
-It is needed in order to rate the severity of risks for our organisation.
+We develop our criteria for measuring risk in terms of how likely risks are to impact our objectives, as well as the consequences if they do occur.
+This is commonly known as a risk matrix and this rates the severity of risks for our organisation.
 Most organisations tend to choose 4 or 5 levels of likelihood, from rare through to almost certain.
 Consequences can fall into many categories.
-These may include financial, quality, environmental, health and safety, asset, business disruption.
-When we have established these categories we need to ‘calibrate’ them across the consequence categories.
+These may include financial, quality, environmental, health and safety, asset or business disruption.
+When we have established these categories, we need to ‘calibrate’ them across the consequence categories.
 By combining the various levels of likelihood and consequence, we can apply our risk ratings throughout the organisation.
-Examples of risk ratings could be from low through to extreme.
-For example if something is almost certain with a consequence of fatality, we would obviously give that the highest risk rating of Extreme.
+Examples of risk ratings could be low through to extreme e.g. if something is almost certain with a consequence of fatality, this would be given the highest risk rating of Extreme.